 The first jurisdiction to receive the CEAA, the Alachua County, Florida, Property Appraiser’s Office, believed that its business processes were exceptional and wanted to be the first certificate recipient in 2004.
-They recertified in 2010.
+They recertified in 2010 and became the first jurisdiction to recertify for a second time in 2016.
 To achieve this goal, four point people from various departments were selected: the Chief Deputy Property Appraiser, the Executive Director of Administration, the Executive Director of Valuation, and the Information Technology Director.
 These four representatives made the commitment to complete the self-evaluation with their respective staff members in the shortest time possible.
 The process ended up taking three weeks of focused, dedicated effort, plus many overtime hours.
 Glenda Walrath, IT Director, said, “In retrospect, we should have broken the project down in greater detail and assigned it to the responsible departments.
 In fact, when we worked on our five-year resubmission, we did that, and it was much more manageable”.
 The Alachua County Property Appraiser’s Office encourages jurisdictions that are interested in pursuing the certificate to give themselves enough time to go through the exercise carefully, and advises that, if they discover a process that does not meet or exceed the requirements, to use the Assessment Practices: Self-Evaluation Guide to assist in improving those areas.
 Walrath also advises, “In addition, have one person handle the administrative tasks of formatting and tracking the exhibits included in the document.
 Also, use your most knowledgeable staff to manage the self-assessment exercise”.
 The Alachua County office considers the CEAA recognition to be confirmation that it is a leader in the industry, along with the benefit that the journey itself created a strong team environment among the staff members who participated.

 Hillsborough County, Florida Property Appraiser's Office earned their CEAA in 2014 and is the 11th Florida jurisdiction with the certificate.
 Hillsborough County Property Appraiser Bob Henriquez began his tenure in January 2013 by challenging the organization to re-think and re-invent its vision and re-invigorate a staff in transition.
 Working in conjunction with the strategic planning process, their office entered the CEAA program as an additional means of thoroughly taking stock of current procedures and practices.
 As a result of the successful completion, the CEAA has been added to their strategic plan, which guides the operations of the office.
 The staff plans to use it as a framework to ensure they are meeting their strategic goals and objectives for continuous improvement and best practices within the organization.